On the edge of the Atlantic

 - Not licensed

-- Open: Mid-June to late August 12 – 6 PM (But available for private functions all year).
+- Open: Only currently available available for private functions all year.

 - Accommodation: yes, call to confirm (all year)